khaosdoctor/gotql/README.md

 <a href="https://npmjs.com/gotql"><img src= "https://img.shields.io/node/v/gotql.svg" alt="Node Version"></a>
 </center>

-This is a better implementation of the [GraphQL](https://github.com/facebook/graphql) request via NodeJS, created as a wrapper of [Got](http://github.com/sindresorhus/got).
+This is a better implementation of the [GraphQL](https://github.com/facebook/graphql) query API via NodeJS, created as a wrapper of [Got](http://github.com/sindresorhus/got).
+It works like a transpiler, with a built in HTTPRequest Client (Got), allowing you to write your GraphQL queries as Javascript Objects instead of strings.

 Built because manipulating strings is a real pain.